 In our previous articles we have described how to install WordPress on localhost using MAMP and how to move live WordPress site to localhost.
 When you start building a site, it may also necessary to build a site on localhost and then move the content to a live server after everything works fine.
 Sometimes you may also do periodic testing and development on localhost site and then move the changes to the live server.
 At any case it makes a good sense to understand how to move WordPress localhost site to live server so that you can use your local copy to restore the content on emergency.

-Move WordPress Localhost Site to Live Server
+Summary: Move WordPress Localhost Site to Live Server

 Step 1 – Upload Localhost Files to Live Server